 Injuries that involve more than one ligament are far more complex than injuries that involve only the anterior cruciate ligament or the medial collateral ligament in isolation.
 The treatment of these multi-ligament injuries is complex and has evolved over time.

 The 49ers feared that linebacker NaVorro Bowman injured both his ACL and MCL against the Seahawks on Sunday and those fears have been realized.

-Most people understand that an isolated ACL injury is followed by a course of therapy to resolve your stiffness and prepare your knee for a potential surgical repair.
+Most people understand that an isolated ACL injury is usually followed by a brief course of therapy to resolve your stiffness and prepare your knee for surgical repair.
+Combined injuries to the ACL and MCL might need to be managed differently.

 For patients with an isolated MCL or medial collateral ligament tear, the treatment will vary depending on the “grade” of the tear.
-MCL tears are graded as complete or partial.
-Partial tears will almost always heal with time, bracing and physical therapy.
-Complete tears of the MCL generally require an open repair of the MCL followed by a period of bracing and then physical therapy.
+MCL tears are graded as complete (Type 3) or partial Types 1, and 2).
+Partial tears of the MCL will almost always heal with time, bracing and physical therapy.
+Complete, but isolated grade 3 tears of the MCL generally require an open repair of the MCL followed by a period of bracing and then physical therapy.

 ACL and MCL Combined Injuries